seenthattinker/Conceptinero/government/eligible.md

 8. Six new examples have been added.
 These examples illustrate concepts found in policy and are meant to aid the understanding of these concepts.
-9. The term "standard practice" has been removed to remove any confusion.
+9. The term *standard practice* has been removed to remove any confusion.
 10. Section 2.1.5 has been rewritten to better express the difference between the records referred to in Question 5 of the five questions